PostHog/posthog.com/contents/product-engineers/best-customer-retention-metrics.md

 ### What are customer retention and churn?

 These are the two most important retention metrics.
-Customer retention, often referred to as logo churn, is a simple measure of how well your business retains customers.
-Customer churn is the inverse: how many customers business loses.
+Customer retention is a simple measure of how well your business retains customers.
+Customer churn, often referred to as logo churn, is the inverse: how many customers business loses.

-How often you measure these two metrics depends on your business: if you run a monthly subscription business, for example, measure retention monthly.
-If your customers pay annually, measure it annually.
-Why?
-Think of it like this: if the vast majority of your customers are locked into annual contracts, they can’t churn that quickly.
-Measure churn based on a timeframe that makes sense for your business to collect data you can actually use.
+Measuring monthly retention is best if you run a monthly subscriptions business.
+If most of your customers pay annually, measure it annually.
+It's useful to track both if you have a mixture of customers on monthly and annual contracts.

-### How is it useful?
+### Why are they useful?

 Almost any business that relies on repeat customers should be measuring retention and churn.
 There are some exceptions.
 If you run a car dealership, for example, you probably don’t need to be measuring retention and churn as cars are, typically, very rare purchases.
 Likewise, if you’re running a funeral home, customer retention and churn probably isn’t your most important metric.